How it works

-The whole manual, short enough to read while the kettle boils.
+The whole manual.
 Your creature also prints its own instructions — this is here for when the sticker's already on the fridge.

 That's genuinely step one and almost the whole list.
 The moment it has power, your StickyFax wakes up, plays its little chime, and prints you a sticker with instructions.
 Follow the sticker.
 It knows what it's doing.